MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5701.md

 ---
 title: Item Substitutions (report)
 description: Help you manage and track item substitutions in production orders and bills of materials (BOMs).
-It allows you to specify substitute items that can be used when the preferred items are not available, ensuring that production can continue smoothly without delays.
+It allows you to specify substitute items that can be used when the preferred items aren't available, ensuring that production can continue smoothly without delays.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf